-Regarding the gifts to Adam that exceeded the annual exclusion amount, however, the orphans' court completely ignored the language of the POA document.
-The orphans' court upheld the \$5,000.00 check to Adam in 2008 as a valid gift, despite acknowledging that the stipulation of counsel identified it as in excess of the annual gift tax exclusion.
+Regarding the gifts to Adam that exceeded the annual exclusion amount, the orphans' court completely ignored the language of the POA document.
+The orphans' court upheld the \$5,000 check to Adam in 2008 as a valid gift, despite acknowledging that the stipulation of counsel identified it as in excess of the annual gift tax exclusion.
 The court's reliance on Latisha's self-serving testimony that "Decedent directed her to write the check to Adam," Orphans' Court Opinion, 12/4/13, at 16, does not elevate the gift outside of the parameter of the limited gift-giving power of the POA document, nor eliminate the applicability of the special rules for gifts as set forth in 20 Pa.C.S. § 5601.2.
-Because the stipulation and testimony established that Latisha had gifted Adam \$12,000 on January 1, 2008, the \$5,000.00 check was in excess of the annual gift tax exclusion and is subject to return.
+Because the stipulation and testimony established that Latisha had gifted Adam \$12,000 on January 1, 2008, the \$5,000 check was in excess of the annual gift tax exclusion and is subject to return.

-The same is true of the \$330,000.00 gift to Adam in 2008.
-In upholding the gift, the orphans' court supported its decision with its determination that "[s]ince Decedent delivered[, i.e., handed out, this]

-gift[], Latisha was not acting under her authority outlined in the Power of Attorney."
+The same is true of the \$330,000 check to Adam in 2008.
+In upholding the gift, the orphans' court supported its decision with its determination that "[s]ince Decedent delivered[, i.e., handed out, this] gift[], Latisha was not acting under her authority outlined in the Power of Attorney."
 Orphans' Court Opinion, 12/4/13, at 17.
 That reasoning is unsupported both by the orphans' court and the record.
 The consistent testimony was that Decedent handed out the gift checks to everyone, not just to Adam.
 N.T., 1/7/13, at 113-117; N.T., 1/9/13, at 182-183, 186-189.
-The decisive point, however, is that it was a check signed by Latisha as Decedent's POA, and it did not comply with the gifting authority of the POA because the gift exceeded the annual IRS exclusion amount.
+The decisive point, however, is that it was a check signed by Latisha as Decedent's POA, and it did not comply with the gifting authority of the POA because the gift exceeded the annual IRC exclusion amount.
 The orphans' court also concluded, without any support, that the gift was not subject to analysis under 20 Pa.C.S. § 5601.2.
 Orphans' Court Opinion, 12/4/13, at 17.
 The orphans' court clearly and properly utilized the POA document and 20 Pa.C.S. § 5601.2 to uphold the gifts within the annual exclusion amount that related to Additional Respondents, but then erroneously ignored the very same POA and statutory provisions regarding the 2008 gift to Adam.

-\$330,000 because her mother "wanted to help [Adam] buy a house or buy a house for [him]."
+Latisha also offered testimony that Decedent intended to gift Adam \$330,000 because Decedent "wanted to help [Adam] buy a house or buy a house for [him]."
 N.T., 1/7/13, at 124.
-There are several problems with this testimony.
-It does not clearly state Decedent's intent to give a gift to Adam; rather, it is a self-serving statement by Latisha, and there is other third-party testimony to the contrary.
-According to Gregory Nauman, his
+Even though our decision today does not turn on Latisha's testimony regarding Decedent's wishes because Latisha was constrained by the authority granted to her in the POA document, we address this testimony for the sake of completeness.
+In doing so, we identify several problems with such testimony.